Nexela/PickerExtended/README.md

 Alt-Q on an entity and picker will try to craft that entity if you have the items in your inventory.
 Can be bound to Q for even quicker crafting access.

 ### Picker Zapper
 Have an inventory full of pesky blueprints?
 Try dropping them on the ground by using the drop item keybind (default Z) and they will be zapped away into the nether.
 There is also a per player option to keep your main inventory free of blueprints and deconstruction planners.
+There is also a per player toggle to zap everythingin the inventory that is dropped with Z

 ![Zapper in Action](https://github.com/Nexela/PickerExtended/blob/master/web/picker-zapper.gif)